 Biodynamic massage and psychotherapy were developed in the 1960s by the Norwegian psychologist and physiotherapist Gerda Boyesen.
 Her theory was that the peristaltic action of the gut was a way that the body processed and released stored emotional energy and toxins.
 She called this ‘psycho-peristalsis’, and as such would listen to the peristalsis of her clients as she massaged them.

-Biodynamic massage is suitable for those with stress related or psycho-physiological symptoms such as depression, anxiety, insomnia, general aches and pains, arthritis, headaches, lowered immunity or those who are lacking in energy and/or motivation.
+Biodynamic massage and therapy is suitable for those with stress related or psycho-physiological symptoms such as depression, anxiety, insomnia, general aches and pains, arthritis, headaches, lowered immunity or those who are lacking in energy and/or motivation.
 It can be particularly helpful if you have digestive or inflammatory issues such as IBS or allergies.

 Using a stethoscope and attuned touch, Biodynamic massage supports the movement of energy through our bodies to support physical and emotional integration.